juanjosegarciaripoll/emacs-build/README.md

                  dependencies, as well as all extensions (see Extensions below)

    Multiple actions can be selected.
 The default is to run them all in a logical
-   order: clone, ensure, build, deps and package.
+   order: clone, build, deps and pack-all.

 Emacs options:
    -64           Prepare or build for Mingw64 (default)